jimmybyrum/vault.js/README.md

 vault.js
 ===============

+## Key-Value Storage of true data types for the browser and node

 Vault is an API to store Key-Value pairs as true data types.
 It can utilize localStorage, sessionStorage, and cookies in the Browser.
 In node, it uses a file at the root of the project (redis support coming soon).

-It will handle toString and fromString conversion, so store those JSON objects, arrays, booleans, and numbers wherever you like and you'll get true data types back.
+It handles JSON objects, arrays, booleans, numbers, and even returns undefined and null accurately.

 ```
 npm install vault.js